Hemp insulation manufactured in Canada!

 As a crop, hemp requires no pesticides or insecticides and consumes very little water.
 It can also sequester 5 times more CO² than wood during the same growing period.
 In addition, it can bring value to idle land since it is grown as part of a normal crop rotation.

 Thanks to experienced business partners and the support of provincial and municipal governments, Nature Fibres has quickly established itself in the local economy and is the pride of the region.
-The company has already completed 90 construction and renovation projects, both residential and industrial.
+The company has already completed 90 construction and renovation projects with Hemp insulation products, both residential and industrial.

 After a year of construction and setting up manufacturing equipment, the company began operations in March 2018.
 This fall, locally harvested hemp will provide 75% of the raw material required for production.
 "25% of our hemp still comes from France," says Sébastien Belec, General Manager of Nature Fibres, "but we hope that local production will soon meet all of our needs".